 ABSTRACT.
-We show that the dual of every infinite-dimensional Lipschitz-free Banach space contains an isometric copy of $\ell{\infty}$ and that it is often the case that a Lipschitz-free Banach space contains a 1-complemented subspace isometric to $\ell_1$ .
+We show that the dual of every infinite-dimensional Lipschitz-free Banach space contains an isometric copy of l∞ and that it is often the case that a Lipschitz-free Banach space contains a 1-complemented subspace isometric to l_1 .
 Even though we do not know whether the latter is true for every infinite-dimensional Lipschitz-free Banach space, we show that the space is never rotund.

-Further, in the last section we survey the relations between "isometric embedding of $\ell{\infty}$ into the dual" and "containing as good copy of $\ell_1$ as possible" in a general Banach space.
+In the last section we survey the relations between isometric embeddability of l∞ into X^ and containment of a good copy of l_1 in X for a general Banach space X.